About Me

 Move a Muscle.
 Change an Emotion.

-In this process of healing, I learned to release expectations of what I thought should happen and instead follow these simple divine guidelines of movement and socialization.
+In this process of healing, I practiced letting go of the anticipation of what I thought should happen, and instead I followed the simple divine guidelines of movement and socialization.
+These two words became my focus.

 Life is not meant to be a struggle.
 I released the old, and I am renewed!
 Faith has empowered me to keep trusting in God’s goodness, regardless of the outcome.